 Kansas School Counselor Certification

-School counselors in Kansas prepare more than 500,000 students to become contributing and productive citizens by enhancing each child’s learning, offering supportive guidance, and supporting the academic mission of Kansas public schools.
+School counselors in Kansas prepare more than 500,000 students to become contributing and productive citizens.
+They offer guidance and counseling and work to support the academic mission of Kansas public schools.

-For more information about the Kansas Curricular Standards for School Counseling, visit the Kansas State Department of Education website.
+Read more about the Kansas Curricular Standards for School Counseling here.

 Skip down the page to the certification pathway you’re interested in: